-GameCon is 4 days relaxation summer event for people who like any kind of non-computer games: board games, PnP or tabletop roleplaying games, larps, wargaming, unconventional active games or social, fun and party games or any other games which focus non-digital world, no matter if the real one or the imaginary ones.
-This year, we are arranging several activities which are going to run in English.
-You can check out one of our videos to get a picture.
+GameCon is 4-day long summer event for people who like any kind of non-computer games: board games, PnP or tabletop roleplaying games, LARPs, wargaming, unconventional active games, social, fun and party games.
+Essentially any games which focus on the non-digital world – real or imaginary.
+This year, we are arranging several activities which will run in English.
+Check out one of our videos to see what we mean.

-It doesn’t matter if you are hard-core game geek or just occasional gamer- GameCon is kinda both festival (open for the public with program open for everyone) and convention (social event for regular visitors who want to meet both each other and new people) and we actively support both of these aspects.
+It doesn’t matter if you are hard-core game geek or an occasional gamer – GameCon is both festival (open for the public with events for everyone) and convention (social event for regular hardcore visitors who want to meet each other and new people), and we actively support both of these aspects.

-This part of GameCon is experimental this year, so the offered program has limited extend and some parts are being solved on individual basis.
+Program we offer in English is still limited in its extent and some parts of it are being solved on individual basis.
 Below you will find all important information, but if you have any question or need for clarification, please do not hesitate to contact us (directly via e-mail, on our FB page or just call us).

 GameCon international visitors are being supported by our „English officers“: